-- o Faculty will have more time to prepare for student curriculum. - O Students begin to focus on the most important material. - o One or two questions credited for a course rarely change the overall grade.
+- Faculty will have more time to prepare for student curriculum. - Students begin to focus on the most important material. - One or two questions credited for a course rarely change the overall grade.

-Students will have a 10-minute review at the end of the exam of questions missed.
+Students will have a 10-minute review at the end of the exam to review questions missed.
 All exams will remain the property of the school.
 The student will not be able to review questions missed on the ASCP Board of Certification.